-BE THE BEST YOU CAN, GUIDED BY GOD
+Our school motto is: BE THE BEST YOU CAN, GUIDED BY GOD

-Our ethos and Christian values guide all that we do at Bolney School.
+Our Christian vision and values guide all that we do at Bolney School.
 We have four core values:

-LOVE RESPECT HONESTY RESILIENCE These values incorporate a number of other attributes we feel enable the children and staff to develop while they are at Bolney School.
-We believe that our aims underpin our vision, which is to guide our children to develop into the best adults that they can be, through living our values, developing spiritually and being able to make well considered choices.
+LOVE RESPECT HONESTY RESILIENCE These values incorporate a number of other attributes we feel enable the children and staff to develop while they are at Bolney School so everyone is kind, caring, considerate and happy.
 Our values and motto are displayed on a beautiful painted oak tree in the school hall.
 The idea for this came from the school council and two local artists were commissioned to create our wonderful tree.
 Everyone is encouraged to spot our values being put into action, which are shared and celebrated.

+Our School

-Our School Bolney School caters for pupils from Reception through to Year 6 in four mixed-age classes.
+Bolney School caters for pupils from Reception through to Year 6 in four mixed-age classes.
 We have allocated space for 16 pupils in each year group and so there are 112 pupils on roll when we are full.
+This year we have 109 pupils on roll.

 Early Years and Key Stage One:

-- Willow class Reception and Year One
+- Willow class Reception (some years Year One pupils are also in Willow class)

-- Beech class Year Two
+- Beech class Year One and Year Two

 Key Stage Two: